 We know that many workers, especially in IT, might change jobs every 2-3 years.
 This is great for them, they get to chase higher salaries and better titles.
 But on the other end of the equation, employees who last for longer periods of time provide more value to their company.
 Improving your ability to retain your talent is a must in today’s competitive market.

-Here are a few tips on how to increase your employee retention rate.
+Here are 7 tips on how to increase your employee retention rate.

 Employees that are comfortable with the company norms are more likely to be with you for the long run and provide more value.